 Linking Tourism and Conservation in the Arctic

 The success of the joint action of tourism and conservation on Svalbard brought both sides further together.
 Under the coordination of WWF, a larger group of companies, agencies and experts from both tourism and conservation met several times in workshops on Svalbard and other places and produced a set of Arctic Tourism Guidelines.
 They were translated into several languages and distributed in the entire circumpolar Arctic and called “Linking Tourism and Conservation in the Arctic”.
-For a number of years an award, sponsored by the Finnish conservationist Heidi Andersen, was given to a tour operator, which demonstrates convincing examples of Linking Tourism and Conservation in the Arctic.
+For a number of years an award, sponsored by the Finnish conservationist Heidi Andersson, was given to a tour operator, which demonstrates convincing examples of Linking Tourism and Conservation in the Arctic.

 GRID-Arendal further Linking Tourism & Conservation